No NSAIDS such as Advil, Motrin, ibuprofen, Naprosyn, and Aleve x 2 weeks.

 First 2 Weeks:

 Strengthening/Motion: Isometrics are good for muscles and pain control.
-Gentle assisted and passive range of motion is good.
-PT will help with gentle range of motion.
+Very gentle flexion/extension exercises are good.
+PT will help with range of motion.

 Walking: No restrictions.